-Take medicine: Individuals who live near nuclear power plants, or in case of a nuclear reactor accident, a medication that blocks the effects of radiation is provided.
+Take medicine: For individuals who live near nuclear power plants, or in case of a nuclear reactor accident, a medication that blocks the effects of radiation is provided.
 This medication must be taken only if recommended by a doctor.

 Get tested: Individuals who have a family history of medullary thyroid cancer can undergo genetic tests to look for gene mutations.
 If a person is at risk of thyroid cancer, the thyroid gland can be removed, and thyroid cancer can be prevented.
-A genetic counsellor can give a clear picture about the risk of thyroid cancer.
+A genetic counselor can give a clear picture of the risk of thyroid cancer.

 Most cases of thyroid cancer are treated completely.
-Papillary and follicular thyroid cancers are usually treated with complete removal of the thyroid gland lobe that harbors cancer.
-Thyroid gland is completely removed when the gland has a nodule within it, or has multiple other nodules in both sides, or when cancer has spread to lymph nodes in the neck.
-Expert evaluation, timely diagnosis, and treatment by the best suitable method can result in best outcomes for the patient.
+Follicular and papillary carcinoma treatment includes complete removal of the thyroid gland lobe that harbors cancer.
+The thyroid gland is completely removed when the gland has a nodule within it or has multiple other nodules on both sides, or when cancer has spread to lymph nodes in the neck.
+Expert evaluation, timely diagnosis, and treatment by the best suitable method can result in the best outcomes for the patient.